lnreeder/coursera_gacd_project/CodeBook.md

 * fBodyBodyGyroJerkMag-mean-mean
 * fBodyBodyGyroJerkMag-std-mean

-   Variables from the UCI Har dataset which have been averaged for a given activity and subject.
+   The tBody* and fBody* variables are measurements from the UCI Har dataset which have been averaged for a given activity and subject.
 See the file features_info.txt in the UCI HAR Dataset for the meaning of each of these variables prior to the averaging.

 Instruction List
 ================